Petrophile diversifolia

 Petrophile diversifolia is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
 It is a shrub with pinnate, sharply-pointed leaves, and oval heads of densely hairy, white or creamy-white flowers.

 Description

 Petrophile diversifolia is a shrub that typically grows to a height of 0.7–3 m and has hairy branchlets that become glabrous with age.
 Its young leaves are soft, hairy, fern-like and often reddish.
 Adult leaves are glabrous, pinnate, bipinnate or tripinnate, 30–110 mm long on a petiole 6–26 mm long, with mostly between thirty-five and fifty-five sharply-pointed pinnae.
 The flowers are arranged in oval heads about 20 mm long on a peduncle 10–20 mm long, with egg-shaped involucral bracts at the base.
 The flowers are 10–12 mm long, hairy, creamy-white or white.
-Flowering occurs from September to December and the fruit is a nut, fused with others in a oval to cylindrical head up to 30 mm long.
+Flowering occurs from September to December and the fruit is a nut, fused with others in an oval to cylindrical head up to 30 mm long.